A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 8. Deductibles aren’t necessarily higher than other plans

-You must have a high-deductible health plan (HDHP) in order to contribute to an HSA.
+You must have a high-deductible health plan (HDHP) to contribute to an HSA.
 And it’s understandable that the term “high-deductible” makes people nervous.
-But the deductibles aren’t necessarily higher than the deductibles for non-HDHPs, and in some cases, they’re even lower.
+But the deductibles aren’t necessarily higher than deductibles for non-HDHPs, and in some cases, they’re even lower.

-For 2023, IRS regulations require HDHPs to have deductibles of at least $1,500 for an individual and $3,000 for a family.
-But average deductibles for Bronze and Silver plans in the individual market are considerably higher than that.
-Among people who have employer-sponsored plans that include deductibles (about 88% do), the average deductible for a single employee is nearly $1,800.
+For 2024, IRS regulations require HDHPs to have deductibles of at least $1,600 for an individual and $3,200 for a family.3 But average deductibles for Bronze and Silver plans in the individual market are considerably higher than that.
+Among people with employer-sponsored plans that include deductibles (about 88% do), the average deductible for a single employee was more than $1,700 in 2023.6

-And the maximum out-of-pocket limits for HDHPs are lower than the maximum out-of-pocket limits for other plans – a difference that is getting wider with each passing year.
-In 2023, the HDHPs have to cap out-of-pocket costs at no more than $7,500 for an individual, and $15,000 for a family.
-In contrast, ACA regulations allow non-HDHPs in 2023 to have out-of-pocket limits as high as $9,100 for an individual, and $18,200 for a family.
+And the maximum out-of-pocket limits for HDHPs are lower than the maximum out-of-pocket limits for other plans.
+In 2024, HDHPs have to cap out-of-pocket costs at no more than $8,050 for an individual, and $16,100 for a family.3 In contrast, ACA regulations allow non-HDHPs in 2024 to have out-of-pocket limits as high as $9,450 for an individual, and $18,900 for a family.7

-So although HSA-qualified plans are officially “high-deductible,” they sometimes have deductibles and out-of-pocket limits that are lower than other available plans.
-It’s possible to find HSA-qualified plans at the Bronze, Silver, and Gold metal levels if you’re shopping for your own coverage.
+So although HSA-qualified plans are officially “high-deductible,” they can have deductibles and out-of-pocket limits that are lower than other available plans.

-And as time goes by, HDHPs may start to cover more services before the deductible, for people with certain chronic conditions.
-Until 2019, HDHPs were limited to covering only preventive care before the deductible (ie, prior to the insured meeting the minimum deductible amount that the IRS sets each year), and the definition of preventive care was updated in 2013 to align with the preventive services that the ACA requires all non-grandfathered health plans to cover.
+Until 2019, HDHPs were limited to covering only preventive care — as defined by ACA implementation regulations — before the deductible (meaning before the insured met the minimum deductible amount that the IRS sets each year).
+The definition of preventive care was updated in 2013 to align with the preventive services that the ACA requires all non-grandfathered health plans to cover.

-But in July 2019, in response to an executive order that had been signed the month before, the IRS issued new guidelines for preventive care that can be covered before the deductible on an HDHP without forfeiting the plan’s HSA eligibility.
-Under the new rules, an HDHP can cover, pre-deductible, certain specific health care benefits for people with certain chronic conditions and the health plan can remain HSA-eligible (assuming it meets all of the other requirements for HSA-eligibility.
+But in July 2019, in response to an executive order signed the month before, the IRS issued new guidelines for preventive care that can be covered before the deductible on an HDHP without forfeiting the plan’s HSA eligibility.
+Under these rules, an HDHP can cover, pre-deductible, certain specific health care benefits for people with certain chronic conditions and the health plan can remain HSA-eligible (assuming it meets all of the other requirements for HSA-eligibility).
 For people with the following chronic conditions, these services can be covered before the deductible on an HDHP:

 • Congestive heart failure or coronary artery disease: ACE inhibitors and/or beta blockers